unfiltered/unfiltered/oauth2/README.md

 The `Protection` trait handles the OAuth protected access verification in front of other Plans.

-After a a successful authorization verification, your Plans can extract the resource owner's and client's identity as well as the access scopes from the requets with the `OAuthIdentity` extractor
+After a successful authorization verification, your Plans can extract the resource owner's and client's identity as well as the access scopes from the requets with the `OAuthIdentity` extractor

     svr
      .filter(Protection(authSrc))